-Corpor ate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
-We have disclosed 3.1 A listed entity should: (a) have a code of conduct for its directors, senior executives and employees; and (b) disclose that code or a summary of it. our code of conduct or a summary of it: in our Corporate Governance Statement on page 18 and at this URL on our website: anz.com/corporategovernance PRINC PLE 4 - SAFEGUARD INTEGRITY IN CORPORATE REPORTING 4.1 The board of a listed entity should: (a) have an audit committee which: (1) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and (2) is chaired by an independent director, who is not the chair of the board, and disclose: (3) the charter of the committee; (4) the relevant qualifications and experience of the members of the committee; and (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner. the fact that we have an audit committee that complies with paragraphs (1) and (2): in our Corporate Governance Statement on pages 13 and 15 and a copy of the charter of the committee: at this URL on our website: anz.com/corporategovernance and the information referred to in paragraphs (4) and (5): on pages 44 to 48 of our 2020 Annual Report which is available at this URL on our website: anz.com/annualreport and in our Corporate Governance Statement on page 7 4.2 The board of a listed entity should, before it approves the entity's financial statements for a financial period, receive from its CEO and CFO a declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively. the fact that we follow this recommendation: in our Corporate Governance Statement on page 14 4.3 A listed entity that has an AGM should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit. the fact that we follow this recommendation: in our Corporate Governance Statement on page 19 PRINC PLE 5 - MAKE TIMELY AND BALANCED DISCLOSURE 5.1 A listed entity should: (a) have a written policy for complying with its continuous disclosure obligations under the Listing Rules; and (b) disclose that policy or a summary of it. our continuous disclosure compliance policy or a summary of it: in our Corporate Governance Statement on page 20 and at this URL on our website: anz.com/corporategovernance
+Corpora te Governance Council recommendation Where a box below is ticked, we have followed the recommendation in full for the whole of the period above.
+We have disclosed this in our Corporate Governance Statement: 4.1 The board of a listed entity should: (a) have an audit committee which: (1) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and (2) is chaired by an independent director, who is not the chair of the board, and disclose: (3) the charter of the committee; (4) the relevant qualifications and experience of the members of the committee; and (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner. and we have disclosed a copy of the charter of the committee at: anz.com/corporategovernance and the information referred to in paragraphs (4) and (5) at: our corporate governance statement and on pages 46 to 50 of our annual report, available at anz.com/annualreport 4.2 The board of a listed entity should, before it approves the entity's financial statements for a financial period, receive from its CEO and CFO a declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
+4.3 A listed entity should disclose its process to verify the integrity of any periodic corporate report it releases to the market that is not audited or reviewed by an external auditor.
+PRINCI PLE 5 - MAKE TIMELY AND BALANCED DISCLOSURE 5.1 A listed entity should have and disclose a written policy for complying with its continuous disclosure obligations under listing rule 3.1. and we have disclosed our continuous disclosure compliance policy at: anz.com/corporategovernance 5.2 A listed entity should ensure that its board receives copies of all material market announcements promptly after they have been made.
+5.3 A listed entity that gives a new and substantive investor or analyst presentation should release a copy of the presentation materials on the ASX Market Announcements Platform ahead of the presentation.